-Table C-1 lists the default port numbers for components.
-The last column, Name in staticports.ini, specifies the component name as it appears in the staticports.ini file, which enables you to override the default port numbers.
-See Section 4.4.4, "Using Custom Port Numbers (the "Static Ports" Feature)" for details.
+Table C lists the default port numbers for components.
+The Name in staticports.ini column of this table specifies the component name as it appears in the staticports.ini file, which enables you to override the default port numbers.
+See Section 3.4.4, "Using Custom Port Numbers (the "Static Ports" Feature)" for details.